 First, go to your server configuration via Ganz CORTROL Console, go to the Configuration section and choose Devices from the menu on the left.
 On the upper panel, click the + New device button in order to create a new device; enter your desired name and set the Model to (Generics) - External Source, then save.
 Note the value appearing in the Code field: you will need to enter it into your app.

-Next, go to your app -> server list -> tap Settings in the top-left hamburger menu, find the Device camera in the list, and choose your video preferences; the contents of each item may vary depending on your mobile device capabilities:
+Next, go to your app -> server list -> tap Settings in the bottom, find Camera in the list and choose your video preferences; the contents of each item may vary depending on your mobile device capabilities: